-Work-from-Home (WFH) Trend and Board of Investments (BOI) transfer from PEZA: Companies slowed down their demand for new spaces from 4Q2022 to 2Q2023 to finalize their transfer of registration to BOI from PEZA, to avail of enhanced WFH incentives.
-Companies scrambled to retain and attract employees coming from the pandemic, that accustomed many employees to a WFH set-up.
+POGO Ban resulted in an egress of leased office spaces and US Elections slowed down the lease take up of new spaces in CY2024.
+A number of companies remain to have employees to a WFH set-up.
 The transfer to BOI gave companies that were supposed to renew the flexibility to not renew some of their leases, as they could consolidate their workforce into their existing spaces and adapt a hybrid setup (right-sizing).
 On the other hand, tenants in need of new or additional spaces had to first complete their transfer to BOI which pushed back their timeline for acquisition of space.
 BPO tenants were also able to take up space in non-PEZA buildings and still enjoy incentives, which increased the competition for tenants given the expanded options.

 With the challenges brought about the WFH trend, RCR management and operations team set out with strategies and pivots to mitigate its effect on the business.
-The following initiatives were launched in 2023, in which the Company's occupancy rate benefited by ending the year above the prevailing industry vacancy rate:
+The following initiatives were launched in CY2024, in which the Company's occupancy rate benefited by ending the year above the prevailing industry vacancy rate: